vitalets/global-cache/examples/cache-api-response/README.md

 # Cache API Response with Global Storage

-This example shows how to cache API response with the global storage.
+This example shows how to cache API response with the global globalCache.

 ## Details

 - Webpage under test `index.html` performs a fetch request to https://jsonplaceholder.typicode.com/users and renders list of users.
 API response has a synthetic delay of 1s.
 - There are 3 identical tests in `test/index.spec.ts`, checking the page output.
 Each test intentionally fails to start a new worker.
 - The `page` fixture sets up a request interceptor via `page.route`, fetches actual data and stores the  response in the global storage under `users-response` key.
-- All subsequent workers instantly receive response from global storage.
+- All subsequent workers instantly receive response from global globalCache.

 ## Running tests